zc277584121/milvus-docs/site/en/userGuide/schema/array.md

+---
+id: array.md
+title: Array Field​​
+summary: The Array type is used to store fields containing multiple values of the same data type.
+It provides a flexible way to store attributes with multiple elements, making it especially useful in scenarios where a set of related data needs to be saved.
+In Milvus, you can store Array fields alongside vector data, enabling more complex query and filtering requirements.​
+---

 # Array Field​

 The Array type is used to store fields containing multiple values of the same data type.
 It provides a flexible way to store attributes with multiple elements, making it especially useful in scenarios where a set of related data needs to be saved.
 In Milvus, you can store Array fields alongside vector data, enabling more complex query and filtering requirements.​